Josue-Espino/josue-espino/README.md

 - **CompTIA Network+** (In progress)

 ### 📂 Featured Projects

+🔹 **LAMP Stack Homelab**
+  Built a full LAMP stack on Ubuntu 22.04: Apache web server with virtual hosts, MySQL database with secure users, and PHP application deployment.
+Automated backup/restore scripts and tested dynamic content.

+🔹 **BIND DNS Server on Ubuntu**
+  Spun up an Ubuntu 22.04 VM, installed and configured BIND9 for homelab.local and server.homelab.local zones (forward/reverse), tuned caching, and validated with `dig` and system logs.
+Highlights careful zone management and self‑hosted services.

  🔹 **GitLab Project Setup Guide**
   Secured a Rocky 8 VM, deployed a Docker container running a SQL Server database, and built a centralized log‑filtering pipeline.